 When to Go to Morocco

-As with many destinations the weather usually determines the best time to travel to Morocco.
+As with many destinations, the weather usually determines the best time to travel to Morocco.
 During the winter months, from November to March, it can get quite cold and rainy especially in the Atlas mountains.
 Click here for average temperatures for all major towns and tourist destinations in Morocco.
-If you are leaving soon, check today's temperatures in Rabat , Marrakech and Agadir .
+If you are leaving soon, check today's temperatures in Rabat, Marrakech including also Agadir .

 Health and Safety :